Information Security Management

 GRC

-The Fuji Oil Group recognizes information security as a category of risk directly tied to our business, and is working to strengthen our information security management.
+Our Group recognizes information security as a risk category directly tied to our business, and is working to strengthen our information security management.

 Education

-Since FY2018, we have been conducting IT security awareness training for Group company employees mainly by e-learning.
-The completion rate in FY2021 was 93.5%.* We will work to develop the content of the training and encourage participation with the aim of achieving 100% participation in the future.
+Since FY2018, we have been conducting IT security training for our Group employees to raise awareness, mainly by e-learning.
+The completion rate in FY2023 was 96.3%.* We will work to develop the content of the training and encourage participation with the aim of achieving 100% participation in the future.

-• * Targeted at employees who have a company email address and use a computer in their day-to-day operations.
+• * Targeted at officers, executive officers and employees of our Group who have a company email address and use a computer in their day-to-day operations.

 Internal security audit

-Since FY2020, we have been conducting internal security audits at Group companies in order to assess the state of compliance with security requirements together with explicit evidence, and to set up a PDCA cycle for correction.
-In FY2022, we plan to continue conducting internal audits and self-assessments following on an audit program that incorporates the updated Group policies and additional items focused on manufacturing facility security and supply chain security.
+Since FY2020, we have been conducting internal security audits within our Group in order to assess the state of compliance with security requirements together with explicit evidence, and to set up a PDCA cycle for correction.
+In FY2024, we will update the evaluation items covered by the audit to include OT* security measures and cloud services used by business divisions, as we will conduct more effective internal audits and self-assessments.